wu87988622/ohara/docs/src/rest_interface.rst

    topic (**it is illegal to decrease the number**)
 2. tags (**array(string)**) — the extra description to this object

+Both number of replications and configs are unmodifiable.
+An error response is produced if the update request tries to update them.

 **Example Request**

 .. code-block:: json